Written by: Martina Vavrusova Hedegaard, Ph.D. / Technologist / SD Freeze Drying

 - However, it is important to remember that a balanced intake of PUFAs is associated with many health benefits and that these acids are essential in our nutrition.

-- Therefore, a good understanding of suitable techniques such as freeze-drying gives an opportunity to prevent hemp seed oil products from oxidising and makes their further applications into food or skincare products easier.
+- Therefore, a good understanding of suitable techniques such as freeze-drying gives an opportunity to prevent hemp seed oil products from oxidising and makes their further applications in food or skincare products easier.

 Several factors including the formulation of emulsion (choice of emulsifiers and stabilisers), the addition of antioxidants, homogenization temperature, freezing temperature and freezing rates, final texture of the powder, and storage conditions must be carefully considered in order to obtain a final product with good oxidation stability and with adequate shelf life.